zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

     -   `sample`: use same chapters as `Sample.txt`.
     -   `current`: export the current chapter (where the cursor is at the moment of the export) as the contents of `Subset.txt`.

-If a heading has the `frontmatter`, `mainmatter` or `backmatter` tags, the corresponding markup is inserted in the output, before the headline.
+If a heading has the `frontmatter`, `mainmatter` or `backmatter` tags, the [corresponding directive](https://leanpub.com/markua/read#directives) (they work in both Markdown and Markup modes) is inserted in the output, before the headline.
 This way, you only need to tag the first chapter of the front, main, and backmatter, respectively.

-Note that the `org-leanpub-book-setup-menu-markdown` function gets called in the `:config` section.
-This is because I am working on `ox-markua` to export Leanpub's new [Markua](https://leanpub.com/markua/read) format, and I plan for `ox-leanpub-book` to also support it.
+Note that after loading the `ox-leanpub-book` module, you need to call the `org-leanpub-book-setup-menu-markdown` or  `org-leanpub-book-setup-menu-markua` functions respectively, to insert the Multifile items in the corresponding export sections.
+I call them from the `:config` section of the `use-package` directive.

 ```emacs-lisp
 (use-package ox-leanpub-book